069 – Perfective and imperfective verbs – Practice

 Ты меня́ понима́ешь?

-Do you understand me? (right now)
+Do you understand me? (ongoing action)

 Practice today’s examples with the audio track.